970-249-7130 [email protected]

 Energy Supply

 Colorado is blessed with almost 300 days of sunshine, so chances are you will find a plot that offers consistent sun exposure.
 To produce the energy you need, you can install solar panels on your roof.
-At the planning stage, you should ensure that the roof has the space and strength to carry the solar panels.
+At the planning stage, you should assess your power requirements.
+Knowing your power needs ensure that your solar power system generates enough electricity.
+This will also help determine the number of solar panels to install.
+You should ensure that the roof has the space and strength to carry the solar panels.
 You should also provide space for the batteries and the inverter.

 If your plot doesn’t offer enough sun exposure, you can opt for wind turbines, which are slightly more expensive than solar panels.
 These, too, require the installation of batteries where you will store the energy produced so you can use it throughout the day.